Adammiszczak/Adammiszczak.github.io/about-me/index.md

 # About me

-**Page under construction :)**

-My name is Adam Miszczak and I'm SEO Specialist for 2 years (with some digital marketing stuff), but my main goal is going to work as Front-end Developer / Webdeveloper or Front-end Engineer :).
+My name is Adam Miszczak and I'm SEO Specialist since 2018 (with some digital marketing stuff), but my main goal is going to work as Node.js Back-end Developer (previously I was learning rather Frontend stuff).
+As Seo Specialist I have opportunity to develop internal tools for my team.

 Some time ago I changed my whole career plans.
-Namely I was rather Sales and Customer Service guy, but once I've worked for IT company I really wanted to do technical stuff and now it's my life plan.
+Namely I was Sales and Customer Service Specialist, but once I've worked for IT company I realized that I wanted to do technical stuff and now it's my life plan.

 ### Skills with comercial experience
 My commercial skills are: